PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 17:52:58
+Last updated: 2024-04-02 17:53:32
-Random Quote: The biggest room in the world is room for improvement. - Helmut Schmidt
+Random Quote: He who wishes to secure the good of others, has already secured his own. - Confucius